Mechiuw/SpringBoot_TableTrack-Management-App/README.md

-# Restaurant-Management-App
+# TableTrack-App
-The Restaurant Management App is a comprehensive solution designed to manage restaurant operations efficiently.
+The TableTrack Management App is a comprehensive solution designed to manage restaurant operations efficiently.
 Currently developed using Spring Boot in a monolithic architecture, it leverages Java Streams for business logic and CRUD operations, PostgreSQL as the database, and Lombok to minimize boilerplate code.
 Future enhancements include integrating a React frontend and a React Native mobile application.

 # Features #
 Reservation Management: Seamlessly manage restaurant reservations.